 Some of the best Broadway and touring shows pass through Buffalo on their stage, including Aladdin, The Nutcracker, and Elf – The Musical.
 There’s always something fun going on at Shea’s, so be sure to check their calendar during your stay.

-The theater is surrounded by some of the best food and nightlife in Buffalo if you want to continue the night after the show.
+The theater is surrounded by some of Buffalo’s best food and nightlife if you want to continue the night after the show.
 Sky Bar is one of the town’s hottest nightclubs and is right around the corner.
 If you want a place to crash right there, the Holiday Inn Express and Suites Buffalo Downtown is steps away from both.

 13. Buffalo Harbor State Park